 - And, if you are ever in doubt about the security of your connection, err on the side of caution and wait until you are able to obtain a network connection that you feel fully confident about.

-Retail m-commerce, the term used to define transactions that take place on smartphones, tablet and laptops, is estimated to be a $338 billion-dollar industry in 2020.
+Retail m-commerce, the term used to define transactions that take place on smartphones, tablet and laptops, was a $338 billion-dollar industry in 2020.
 The convenience and necessity of this kind of transacting makes it prevalent in the lives of most consumers.

 While it’s important to be aware and protective of your connections and personal information, consumers should feel confident that with the right precautions, transacting on a mobile device is relatively safe.